bjackson/cumtd-map/README.md

-# CUMTD gem
+# CUMTD map
-This gem acts as a wrapper to the CUMTD api.
+A map that displays locations of CUMTD buses, as well as reroute information.